RobertARandolph/AdmiralBumbleBee.com/_posts/2020-05-08-Waveform-11-Pro.md

 The icing on the cake is that I had Waveform crash _more times with sandboxing on than with it off_, and it caused some plugins to crash more frequently.

 Sandboxing is a feature that every DAW needs, and this is listed as a _Beta_ feature.
-The indication that it might be improved is re-assuring, but there is a lot of work to do.
+Beta _usually_ implies that it will be improved, and I'm looking forward to when they get this down.

 ## Crash Reporting